vendia/blog/posts/2022-06-09-apis-for-real-time-data-sharing.md

 * A high speed data replication and consensus mechanism emulates a blockchain’s ability to create consistent replicas, but does so with massive parallelization and cloud-enabled scale and throughput
 * A user-provided data model is used to automatically generate modern GraphQL APIs, including subscriptions that offer real-time streaming, all designed around the application’s data schema.
 These capabilities include versioning, time travel, auditing, and lineage analysis without the need to write even a single line of code.
 * All services are delivered in SaaS style, with zero infrastructure footprint to manage or maintain in any application.
-* Everything is built using scalable and fault tolerant “serverless” cloud technology, allowing it to be tightly cost enveloping, environmentally friendly, and automatically scalable on a per-request basis.
+* Everything is built using scalable and fault tolerant serverless cloud technology, allowing it to be tightly cost enveloping, environmentally friendly, and automatically scalable on a per-request basis.

 Figure 2 illustrates Vendia’s architecture for smart APIs.